Preventing coronavirus infection in Berlin – frequently asked questions

 If you are in quarantine in your own home because of a confirmed or suspected coronavirus case, please comply with the Federal Ministry of the Environment’s guidelines on the safe disposal of waste.

 There is currently no vaccine for coronavirus.
 Current information about the coronavirus indicates that people over 60 and people with chronic illnesses are especially at risk.
 Two of the most frequent pathogens causing lung infections are pneumococci and pertussis (the latter causes whooping cough).

 The Senate Department recommends that everyone in the risk group be vaccinated against pneumococci and pertussis.
 A lung infected by another pathogen can more easily contract coronavirus – and vice versa.
 Such a complication would considerably impede treatment and put the patient at special risk.

 To avoid this complication, we recommend a pneumococcal and pertussis vaccination for all persons aged 60 and older and persons with underlying medical conditions.

-Coronavirus – also known as SARS-CoV-2 – causes COVID-19 disease and can infect both animals and humans.
+The coronavirus – also known as SARS-CoV-2 – causes COVID-19 disease and can infect both animals and humans.
 The symptoms caused by the virus may range in severity from a sore throat to a mild cold to a severe respiratory ailment.
 Not everyone who is infected will develop symptoms.
 There is currently no complete consensus among researchers on the symptoms.
-According to the Robert Koch Institute, frequent symptoms found in conjunction with a coronavirus infection are fever, a cough, and respiratory problems, while a runny nose is less frequent.
+According to the Robert Koch Institute, frequent symptoms found in conjunction with a coronavirus infection are fever, a cough, respiratory problems, and loss of the sense of taste and smell, while a runny nose is less frequent.
 Diarrhea can also be a symptom, but is even less frequent.